JoeK33/Space_Lord_2/README.md

 # Space_Lord_2

-Arcade style shoot-em-up in development.
+Arcade style shoot-em-up.
+Released to google play 10/31/2015

-The meat of the game is in the "core" directory.
+All the game code is in the "core" directory.